csek06/appd-binary-downloader/README.md

 - "direct-binary" "Flag to download a binary directly via link produced from previous output"
 - "automate" "Flag to make assumptions based upon best practice installations (e.g. only show RPM if available)"

+#### Other Helpful Flags

+- "o" "Flag to set the output folder of binaries, default is current directory"

 ## how to run on mac (open app from an unidentified developer)

 1. In the Finder  on your Mac, locate the app you want to open.